murkymark/iffanimplay/README.md

 # iffanimplay
-player and library for IFF ANIM animation format, common on classic Amiga OS
+Player and library for IFF ANIM animation file format, common on classic Amiga OS